MatthewR1021/Machine-Learning-Madness/README.md

 ![img1](https://i.ibb.co/23tBCwG/i.png)

 In moving forward with our logistic regression model, we find that using season-long data as our "train data" and the postseason tournament as our "test data" generates consistently high accuracy scores.
-We use this
+We use this data split process in our final model.

 ![img7](https://i.ibb.co/TBLyYkF/j.png)